OP cooperative bank visits to schools

 OP is involved in Yrityskylä activities around Finland

 Yrityskylä (Business Village) is a Finnish learning concept that has been awarded as the world’s best education innovation.
-The concept offers positive experiences in working life, the economy and society to schoolchildren in Years 7 and 10.
+The concept offers positive experiences in working life, the economy and society to sixth-graders and ninth-graders.
 Business Village operates in eight cities and towns, and OP supports the work of the initiative around Finland.

 Financial literary and work skills for upper secondary students in cooperation with Economy and Youth TAT

-We are involved in the Helsinki Deaconess Foundation’s financial literacy project
+We are part of Helsinki Deaconess Foundation’s Taloustaito financial literacy project

 The Helsinki Deaconess Foundation coordinates a financial literacy project, Taloustaito, which involves bank employees giving financial literacy classes and one-on-one instruction to disadvantaged young people around the country.
 Launched in 2013, the project coordinates visits by OP employees to youth groups and helps young people learn personal finance skills through individual training.